 Purging disorder is not anorexia nervosa because people with anorexia restrict their food and are clinically underweight.
 Neither weight nor restriction represents specific purging disorder criteria.
 However, people experiencing either condition often have a preoccupation with food, weight, body shape, and themes of control.

-Symptoms of Purging Disorder
+Outward Signs of Purging Disorder

 People with purging disorder experience both physical and emotional or psychological symptoms.
 Repetitive purging can be extremely taxing on the body, and it can exacerbate feelings of depression, anxiety, low self-esteem, and withdrawal from other relationships and hobbies.
-Unlike other eating disorders, the sole focus is on purging rather than how food is–or isn’t–consumed.
+Unlike symptoms of other eating disorders, the sole focus is on purging rather than how food is—or isn’t—consumed.

-Physical symptoms of purging disorder include:2
+Physical symptoms of purging disorder include:3

 - Weight loss